Findings of Trump-Russia report expected Sunday as Democrats vow further probes

-Republican President Donald Trump remained silent on the report of an investigation that also looked into any potential wrongdoing by Trump, whose legal woes go beyond the end of the Mueller investigation.
+Republican President Donald Trump, at his Florida resort for the weekend, remained silent on the report of an investigation that also looked into any potential wrongdoing by Trump, whose legal woes appear likely to continue even with the closure of the Mueller investigation.

+White House spokesman Hogan Gidley told reporters that the White House still has not received or been briefed on Mueller’s report.

 A Justice Department official said Barr and his deputy were working closely with principal advisers to determine what to include in a letter to Congress.
 Barr will not deliver the summary on Saturday, the official said.